MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/create-a-keyword-dictionary.md

 ## <a name="basic-steps-to-creating-a-keyword-dictionary"></a>Etapas básicas para criar um dicionário de palavra-chave

-As palavras-chave para o seu dicionário podem vir de uma variedade de fontes, mais comumente de um arquivo (como uma lista .csv ou .txt), importada no serviço ou pelo cmdlet do PowerShell de uma lista que você insere diretamente no cmdlet do PowerShell ou de um dicionário existente.
-Quando você cria um dicionário de palavras-chave, siga as mesmas etapas principais:
+The keywords for your dictionary could come from a variety of sources, most commonly from a file (such as a .csv or .txt list) imported in the service or by PowerShell cmdlet, from a list you enter directly in the PowerShell cmdlet, or from an existing dictionary.
+When you create a keyword dictionary, you follow the same core steps:

-1. Use o **centro de conformidade** do &[https://protection.office.com](https://protection.office.com)de segurança () ou conecte-se ao PowerShell do **centro de conformidade de segurança &amp; **.
+1. Use o **centro de conformidade do & de segurança** ( [https://protection.office.com](https://protection.office.com) ) ou conecte-se ao **PowerShell do centro de &amp; conformidade de segurança**.

 2. **Defina ou carregue suas palavras-chave da fonte pretendida**.
 O assistente e o cmdlet aceitam uma lista separada por vírgulas de palavras-chave para criar um dicionário de palavras-chave personalizado, portanto, essa etapa variará um pouco dependendo de onde vêm suas palavras-chave.
 Uma vez carregadas, elas são codificadas e convertidas em uma matriz bytes antes de serem importadas.